 The Kunigami of Japan are made up of seven closely related people groups living in the Ryukyu Islands.
 This small chain of islands, which includes Okinawa, is located to the southwest of Japan, between Kyushu (the southern tip of Japan) and northeastern Taiwan.
 The Ryukyuan peoples are of Japanese and southeast Asian descent.
 Their languages vary from island to island and their dialects from village to village.
 Although their dialects are all quite similar to Japanese, the tribes are not able to understand one another.
 Some of the once dominant native languages spoken include Northern and Southern Amami-oshima, Toku-no-shima, Oki-no-erabu, Southern Ryukyuan, and Yayeyama.
 All of their languages are being replaced by Japanese among the younger generation.
 The Yaeyama are among these small people groups that are losing their culture and language.
 What can be said about the Kunigami cluster can be said about any of the subgroups including the Yaeyama.

-In times past, while under subjection to China and Japan, the Kunigami learned to be peaceful and accepting, while considered "backward" and "culturally less" by others.
+In times past, while under subjection to China and Japan, the Kunigami learned to be peaceful and accepting, while considered "backward" by others.

 According to family tradition, a firstborn son has the greatest financial advantage.
 After marriage, the firstborn son and his wife live in his father's house until his parents have died.
 However, long before that time, he is responsible for managing the rest of the family and its finances.
 In times past, the fear of "dishonoring one's family" kept crime under control in the smaller communities.

-Kunigami children enter school at eight or nine years of age and continue until they reach about sixteen.
-Today, there are three universities in the island region, and they have access to Japanese colleges as well.
+Yaeyama children enter school at eight or nine years of age and continue until they reach about sixteen.
+Today, there are universities in the island region, and they have access to Japanese colleges as well.
 Formerly, their goals included acquiring an abundance of livestock, food, and friends, and having as large a family as possible.
 Since the Japanese took control of the islands in 1879, these goals have changed.
-The Japanese introduced a system of education that discouraged students from speaking their native languages and encouraged them to speak Japanese.
-The students were even punished for speaking their own languages in class.
-Consequently, the native languages have been lost as the younger Kunigami have sought to identify with something they consider greater than themselves: a world class nation.
+The Japanese introduced a system of education that discouraged students from speaking their own languages and encouraged them to speak Japanese.
+The students were even punished for speaking their languages in class.
+Consequently, the Kunigami languages have been lost as the young have sought to identify with something they consider greater than themselves: the world class nation of Japan.

-Progress through education and contact with the outside world has moved the Kunigami from a self-sufficient lifestyle to one of dependence on outside factors.
-These factors include selling cash crops, making money through tourism, and working for soldiers on U.S. military bases.
-Many Kunigami have moved to larger islands or other countries such as Brazil and the United States in search of jobs and better living conditions.
+Progress through education and contact with the outside world has changed their lives dramatically.
+Many have moved to larger islands or other countries such as Brazil and the United States in search of jobs and better living conditions.

-Most sources consider the Kunigami to be Buddhist; however, traditional shamanistic practices are still prevalent.
+Most sources consider the Yaeyama to be Buddhist; however, traditional shamanistic practices are still prevalent.
 This means that they believe in many unseen gods, demons, and ancestral spirits.
-The spirits of their ancestors are believed to live in the tombs where they were buried.
-The people believe that the spirits must be regularly invited back into the lives of their descendants so that they may continue to exist.
-For this reason, each person considers himself a continuation of the life of his family.
+They believe the spirits of their ancestors live in the tombs where they were buried.
+The people believe that these spirits must be regularly invited back into the lives of their descendants or they will no longer exist.
+For this reason, each person believes himself/herself to be an extension of the life of the family.

 The people also believe that unseen powers known as kami control the ancestral spirits and other areas, including the sea and land.
-The ancestral spirits are honored on a community level, but the kami are worshipped privately in the homes.
-If the kami are not appeased, it is believed they can bring harm to a family or individual.
-The people must seek permission from the kami before making any type of decision.
+The ancestral spirits are honored on a community level, and the kami are also worshipped privately in the homes.
+They believe that if the kami are not appeased, they can bring harm to a family or individual.
+For this reason they seek the guidance of the kami before making an important decision.

 The father of the house maintains the religious rituals in the home and cares for the ancestral tombs.
 The women serve as "mediators" between the kami and the people.

-* Scripture Prayers for the Yaeyama in Japan.
+Scripture Prayers for the Yaeyama in Japan.

 |National Bible Society||Website|